Docked: Mar 14, 2026

 NotionTeam wiki.

-Readwise ReaderRead-it-later done really really well.
-Continously improving, across all platforms.
+Readwise ReaderRead-it-later done really well.
+Continously improving.

 MessagesPreferred messaging app, but yeah… there's WhatsApp in Europe.
 See Beeper.

 SpotifyI keep going back and forth with Apple Music all the time.
 Like, all the time.
-But for now, Spotify has me.